anoopkcn/fuzzy.nvim/README.md

 Shows all quickfix lists in the history stack and allows you to restore a previous list.

+Uses `vim.ui.select` if configured (e.g. with dressing.nvim); falls back to a simple prompt otherwise.

 ## Quickfix Navigation

 All fuzzy commands populate the quickfix list.
 Use standard quickfix navigation: